Chart Color Schemes

 An assessment of population growth drivers in Traralgon East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Traralgon East as of Feb 2026 is around 1,873.
-This reflects an increase of 93 people since the 2021 Census, which reported a population of 1,780.
-The change is inferred from AreaSearch's estimation of resident population at 1,751 following examination of ABS' latest ERP data release in June 2024, along with validation of seven new addresses since the Census date.
-This level of population results in a density ratio of 53 persons per square kilometer.
-Traralgon East's growth rate of 5.2% since census is within 2.0 percentage points of the SA3 area's 7.2%, indicating competitive growth fundamentals.
-Population growth was primarily driven by interstate migration, contributing approximately 49.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Traralgon East's population is estimated at around 1,873 as of Feb 2026.
+This reflects an increase of 93 people (5.2%) since the 2021 Census, which reported a population of 1,780 people.
+The change is inferred from the resident population of 1,751, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 53 persons per square kilometer.
+Traralgon East's 5.2% growth since census positions it within 2.0 percentage points of the SA3 area (7.2%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 49.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Demographic trends forecast a significant population increase in the top quartile of Australian non-metropolitan areas, with Traralgon East expected to expand by 424 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 18.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with the suburb expected to expand by 401 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.9% in total over the 17 years.

 Frequently Asked Questions - Population